FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 > If the RC wishes to cancel an ongoing grant request, it makes an HTTP DELETE request to the continuation URI.

 This will also require the authorization server to revoke tokens associated with this request.
-This is a depature from vanilla OAuth2, where tokens may not be explicitly revoked.
+This is a departure from vanilla OAuth2, where tokens may not be explicitly revoked.

 ### Keys keys everywhere